mlmedia/mysql-backup-script/README.md

 ### Put the script on your server
 Upload the `mysql-backup.sh` backup script to server, for example in a `/root/__scripts/` directory.

-- SSH into the target server.
+First, SSH into the target server:
 ```bash
 ssh root@yoursite.com
 ```
-The following commands are to be made on command line in the server.
+The commands below are to be made on command line in the server.

 Change the permissions on the script to group execute:
 ```bash